tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 The intuition for this function is that it should behave like a random function $\bold{X} \to \bold{Y}$ as long as the adversary doesn't know *either* of the keys.
-Even if the adversary controls one of the keys, and can even query the function $F$ on different values for this key, they still shouldn't be able to distinguish this function from a random one.
+Even if the adversary controls one of the keys, and can query the function $F$ on different values for this key, they still shouldn't be able to distinguish this function from a random one.